How to Pick the Best Critical Illness Insurance Plan

-Critical illnesses such as cancers, heart disease and strokes are some most prevalent illnesses in Singapore, causing 56% of deaths in 2017.
+Critical illnesses such as cancers, heart disease and strokes are some most prevalent illnesses in Singapore, with almost 1 in 4 Singaporeans being diagnosed with a critical illness everyday.
 They can be deadly and expensive to treat.
 To mitigate against the risk of financial ruin due to a critical illness, there are certain insurance policies that aim to protect you, should you get diagnosed with one.
 But while this coverage can offer peace of mind—especially to those with genetic predispositions for these illnesses—is it necessary for everyone?
 Below, we discuss who may need critical illness coverage, and who may be able to do without this type of insurance.

 Table of Contents

 What is Critical Illness Insurance?

 Critical illness insurance is a plan that covers you for 37 major critical illnesses (as defined by the LIA) and their relevant surgeries.
 It can be purchased separately or as part of your life insurance policy.
 It offers a lump sum upon diagnosis of a critical illness that can be used for whatever you need, in contrast to a health insurance policy, which only covers hospitalisation stays and medical expenses.

 Those who are purchasing Direct Purchase Life Insurance have the option of adding a critical illness rider to their plan.
 It offers a one lump sum payment upon diagnosis of a covered critical illness.
 On the other hand, standalone critical illness plans may also provide additional benefits like reconstruction surgery coverage, juvenile disease coverage and early payouts.
 Some critical illness plans also let make up to 5 claims, which can be a lifesaver when you have a disease that often leads to the development of others.
 These standalone plans can be bought online, but you should still consult a financial advisor before purchasing one.

 Who Should Get It?